antoniojamore/rat-manager/README.md

 # Rat Manager
-A rat population simulator demonstrating Action Listener, Timer, Swing graphics and objects in Java.
+A rat population simulator with functions like breed, feed, nuke, zombify, and more.
+Demonstrates use of Action Listener, graphics, objects, and JavaFX.
 This program was created as a project for my AP Computer Science A class.

 ## Rat Types